ComparativeGenomicsToolkit/hal/doc/chaining-mapping.md

-# FIXME: remove --noDupes

 # Pairwise chaining and alignment mapping with HAL alignments

 This document describes how to produce UCSC browser-style pairwise chains from HAL alignments.
-It also describes how to use these chains to project alignments or annotations between genomes (we refer to this as TransMap).
+It also describes how to use these chains to project alignments or annotations between genomes.
+Chaining outside of HAL is necessary, as the pairwise alignments extract from HAL are fragmented and lack long-range continuity.

+The goal is to generate UCSC alignment chains to use in projecting alignments or annotations on a *source* genome to a *destination* genome.
+With a genomic alignment of genome *A* to genome *B*, one can project and annotation or alignment of on genome *A* of *X*<sub>*A*</sub>. to genome *B*, producing *X*<sub>*B*</sub>.

 ##  Creating chains from HAL

+UCSC pairwise alignment formats (PSL and chain) alignments have the two sides of the alignment are the *query* and *target*.
+Which of these is consider the *source* and *destination* alignment differs depending on the tool that is used.
+The UCSC `liftOver` program considered the *target* to be the source, so the these instructions create alignments where the *target* is the *source* genome.

 Creating chains uses the `halLiftover` program to produce pairwise alignments for each chromosome in PSL format.
 These alignments are then chained using the UCSC browser chaining protocol.

-The names of the source (query) and target genomes are required, as specified in the HAL.
+The names of the *source* and *destination* genomes are required, as specified in the HAL.
 The list of genome names in a HAL command.

 ```
 halStats --genomes 600way.hal
 ```

-The source and target genome sequences in UCSC two-bit format are required and obtained with:
+The *source* and *destination* genome sequences in UCSC two-bit format are required and obtained with:

 ```
 hal2fasta 600way.hal Homo_sapiens | faToTwoBit stdin Homo_sapiens.2bit
 hal2fasta 600way.hal Gallus_gallus | faToTwoBit stdin Gallus_gallus.2bit
 ```

-Next, the source genome sequence name full ranges are  obtained in BED format:
+Next, the *source* genome sequences are obtained in BED format:

 ```
 halStats --bedSequences Homo_sapiens 600way.hal > Homo_sapiens.bed